LIP-Computing/ansible-role-rabbitmq/README.md

 ## Requirements

 (Red Hat / CentOS only) Requires the EPEL repository, which can be installed with the `geerlingguy.repo-epel` role.

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+Controls the RabbitMQ daemon's state and whether it starts at boot.

     rabbitmq_daemon: rabbitmq-server
     rabbitmq_state: started
     rabbitmq_enabled: true

-Controls the RabbitMQ daemon's state and whether it starts at boot.

-    rabbitmq_version: "3.6.16"

-The RabbitMQ version to install.
+The RabbitMQ version install is the one in already provided repositories.

-    rabbitmq_rpm: "rabbitmq-server-{{ rabbitmq_version }}-1.el{{ ansible_distribution_major_version }}.noarch.rpm"
-    rabbitmq_rpm_url: "https://packagecloud.io/rabbitmq/rabbitmq-server/packages/el/{{ ansible_distribution_major_version }}/{{ rabbitmq_rpm }}/download"

-(RedHat/CentOS only) Controls the .rpm to install.
+(Debian/Ubuntu only) Controls the .deb to install.

     rabbitmq_deb: "rabbitmq-server_{{ rabbitmq_version }}-1_all.deb"
     rabbitmq_deb_url: "https://packagecloud.io/rabbitmq/rabbitmq-server/packages/{{ ansible_distribution | lower }}/{{ ansible_distribution_release }}/{{ rabbitmq_deb }}/download"

-(Debian/Ubuntu only) Controls the .deb to install.
+You can enable clustering (*work in progress*), setting this variable to true.

+    rabbitmq_cluster: false

+If you set `rabbitmq_cluster: true`, set the erlang cookie so it's the sam over all member of the cluster.

+    rabbitmq_erlang_cookie: "set_your_cockie_here"

+This is the full path name to the erlang cookie file.

+    rabbitmq_erlang_cookie_file: /var/lib/rabbitmq/.erlang.cookie

+List of users to create, and set password.

+    rabbitmq_users:
+      - user: admin
+        password: set_admin_password
+        tags: administrator

+List of user to remove

+    rabbitmq_users_absent:
+      - guest

+List of `vhosts` to create

+    rabbitmq_vhosts: []

+List of `vhosts` to remove

+    rabbitmq_vhosts_absent: []

 ## Dependencies